March 15th - Hungarian National Holiday 2020

 Are most of stores closed?

 Yes, as it is a national holiday – it’s best to do any shopping the day before.
 Cafés and restaurants in the downtown are usually open – you can check at the reception desk in Maverick City Lodge!
+Keep in mind also that the schedule of public transport services might change accordingly.

 Did you know that...?